 At Great Heath Academy we follow the Primary Advantage Maths Programme.
 This programme develops understanding of mathematical concepts using concrete, pictorial and abstract approaches.
 Children use a range of resources to develop their conceptual understanding of the procedures they use.
-Here are some examples of concrete & pictorial resources that children would use in KS1:
+Here are some examples of concrete & pictorial resources that children would in KS1 and lower KS2: